eag1ex/svelte-stacked/README.md

 - All crud operations are available: create, read, update, delete
 - Color theme switching
-- We use Tailwindcss with structured layers
+- Uses Tailwindcss with structured layers
 - Good separation of concerns (SOC)
 - State management integrated with service api
 - Passing UNIT and UI tests
-- tslint and prettier clean and valid
+- Tslint and prettier clean and valid
-- mock API endpoints with miragejs
+- Mock API endpoints with miragejs
 - SvelteKit integration
-- environment ready with dotenv
+- Environment ready with dotenv
-- uses adapter-static with all data backend rerendered for seo.
+- Uses adapter-static with all data backend rerendered for seo.
-- ts types and schemas are nicely separated
+- TS types and schemas are nicely separated
-- we use common path resolution using `@/` instead of `$`
+- Use common path resolution using `@/` instead of `$`
+- Production ready

 ## Stack